Overview of Undergraduate Halls

 The Hall Administration intends to provide a well-maintained, secure, clean and comfortable physical environment in the Halls, which is conducive to the learning and whole-person development of students.
 It is also responsible for the preparation of annual budgets; general financial management; provision of secretarial support to various committees; property and facility repairs, maintenance and management; ongoing improvement of the amenities; administration of hall applications and attritions; collection of hall fees and various charges; as well as the provision of general administrative support to the operation.

-The Hall Life Education Team provides hall life education through a wide range of well-structured learning programs and activities with different focuses.
+The Hall Life Education Team provides hall life education through a wide range of well-structured learning programmes and activities with different focuses.
 For details, please refer to https://sa.hkbu.edu.hk/sas/hle.